YuuyaGitHub/CS-Apps-Repository/readme.md

 - - -

-# Pull Requests
+# Pull requests
-This repository does not accept any pull requests.
+This repository does not accept any feature or new program requests.
-<br>So please do not submit them.
+<br>So please do not submit pull requests.

-This also means that we are not accepting any feature requests.

-# Reporting an issue
+# Reporting an issues
 If you find a bug in any of the programs listed here, please include the following information in your report or it will not be accepted:

 * The name of the program